RaniTayade/Library-Management-System/README.md

-# Library-Management-System
-Created a Library Management System in Java to manage book inventory, members, and borrow/return operations.
-Used MySQL with JDBC for persistent data storage.
+# Library Management System (Java + MySQL)

+##  Description
+A management system for libraries that keeps track of books, members, and borrowing/return operations.

+##  Skills Used
+- Java
+- MySQL
+- JDBC
+- CRUD Operations

+##  Features
+- Add new books
+- Register members
+- Borrow and return books
+- Search for books by ID/Name
+- Store data in MySQL

+##  How to Run
+1. Clone the repository
+2. Set up MySQL database (`library_db`)
+3. Compile: `javac LibrarySystem.java`
+4. Run: `java LibrarySystem`